Calgary Confederation

 Calgary Confederation is a federal electoral district in Alberta, Canada, that has been represented in the House of Commons of Canada since 2015.
 It was created in 2012 from the electoral districts of Calgary Centre-North (70%), Calgary West (23%) and Calgary—Nose Hill (8%).

+Demographics

 Members of Parliament

 This riding has elected the following members of the House of Commons of Canada: